Epoxy River Cribbage BoardMade With Hapco Resins

 Hapco’s white, blue, red, and yellow tints were used to add effects inside the tops of the pegs.
 The pegs were cured overnight in an X-11 Chamber™ at 110F and 80PSI and given an extra day to cure at room temperature before faceting, sanding, and clear coating them.

-This project was made possible through Hapco’s high quality materials, equipment, and expertise.
+This project was made possible through Hapco’s high-quality materials, equipment, and expertise.
 I would like to give a special shout-out to my colleagues, Rick Payson and Chris Guy, who were instrumental in the completion of this piece.
-For more information or to purchase the materials that were mentioned in this article, please contact us.
+This board is not for sale; however, if you’d like more information regarding the materials that were used in its creation, please contact us.

 Hapco Materials Used